 Having good gear makes bass fishing an enjoyable hobby.

 While you might be tempted to skimp on some things, you shouldn’t skimp on lures.
-Bass lures are the one fishing essential that you simply cannot be successful without.
+The best bass lures will not only help you become a better angler, but you’ll enjoy fishing more as well.

 However, walking the aisles of your local sporting goods or fishing store can be an overwhelming experience, especially if you are new to bass fishing.